Coming Home (2020 film)

-Coming Home is a 2020 Philippine drama film directed by Adolfo Alix Jr. under Maverick Films.
-It is an official entry of the 2020 Metro Manila Film Festival.
+Coming Home is a 2020 Philippine drama film co-edited and directed by Adolfo Alix Jr. The film stars Jinggoy Estrada, Sylvia Sanchez, Ariella Arida, Edgar Allan Guzman, Jake Ejercito, Martin del Rosario, Shaira Diaz, Vin Abrenica and Julian Estrada.
+It is one of the entries in the 2020 Metro Manila Film Festival.

 Premise

 Benny Librada (Jinggoy Estrada) works in Qatar, as a means of livelihood for his family back in the Philippines.
 Caught in a vulnerable situation, he falls for Mercy Dungca (Ariella Arida) who works as a nurse in the Gulf country with Dungca becoming Benny's "reluctant mistress".
 Back in the Philippines, the Librada matriarch, Salve (Sylvia Sanchez) aims to keep her family together while concealing that she has terminal illness.